ideal-lab5/idn-acuity-index-substrate/doc/testing-guide.md

 ## Deliverable 4 - Rust API

+The source code can be found here: https://github.com/hybrid-explorer/hybrid-api-rs/tree/milestone-2.4

-The documentation for the Hybrid API library can be found here: https://docs.rs/hybrid-api/latest/hybrid_api/
+The documentation can be found here: https://docs.rs/hybrid-api/latest/hybrid_api/

 The Hybrid CLI source code shows how to use it: https://github.com/hybrid-explorer/hybrid-cli/blob/master/src/main.rs